MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

     ![Environment in the Power Platform admin center.](../images/L00/ppac-environments-dev.png)

 1. Your Development environment may take a few minutes to provision.
-Use the refresh icon if needed.
-When your environment shows as **Ready**, select your **Development** environment by selecting the ellipses (...) menu next to the name to expand the drop-down menu and selecting **Settings**.
+Refresh the list if needed.
+When the environment shows as **Ready**, select the **Development** environment by selecting the ellipsis (...) menu next to the name to expand the drop-down menu and selecting **Settings**.

     ![Environment in the Power Platform admin center.](../images/L00/ellipses-settings-dev.png)